 To understand who I was designing for, I conducted 12 initial phone interviews with single parents of low-income ($20K–$30K/year).
 I found patterns in users perceptions and tasks and aggregated my findings in the form of a persona.

 To better understand the user's context, I created a series of possible scenarios.
-I then created a storyboard to map out the intended experience and visualize the user's emotions.
-The storyboard helped me identify key touch points, but also revealed holes for follow-up research.
+I then created a storyboard to map out the intended experience and visualize key touch points.

 DESIGNING THE EXPERIENCE

 I started by creating user flows and wireframes to capture the application's primary task of recording a story.

 I then considered edge scenarios and designed a prioritization system for the content queue.
 If no content is uploaded before the daily deadline, Roger defaults to the daily cast.
 Likewise, if multiple recordings are uploaded, the earlier content takes priority.

 When a user signs in, they'll be prompted to connect to a WiFi network and begin customizing the device.
 After entering a child's name, age and wake up time, Roger will calculate the optimal time for bed.